 The Cooking for Two Shop – My shop of recommended products – does contain affiliate links.

 When you are cooking for one, two or other smaller households, you need to be careful when shopping or you can waste a lot of money and still not get what you want or need.
 Let’s learn a few points to help you.

 Pick Your Market

-You local grocery store may be your enemy or your friend.
-But there are some structural issues in how they are designed and run that is against what you need when shopping.
+Your local grocery store may be your enemy or your friend.
+There are some structural issues in how they are designed and run that is against what you need when shopping.
 They are a business after all.

 - They route you through the store and arrange the isles to help you buy more than you need.
 You may need to work to overcome this.

 - They price in multiples.
 Three for a dollar will usually be 34 cents for one in most stores (not all), But buy one, get one free is probably not good for most of us.

 So, by their structure, they make it hard to shop without waste.